godbolerr/bfa-legacy-jhipster/README.md

 With this project as a baseline, Idea is to use JHIPSTER provided framework using Spring cloud to migrate existing monolith into micro-services application.

+Instead of RabbitMQ, activeMQ is used for messaging...